 Symbolic links or aliases

-One promising approach is to use Mac aliases or Windows symbolic links (a bit like shortcuts) and separate the catalogue from its previews, which can be huge.
+Another idea is to use Mac aliases or Windows symbolic links (a bit like shortcuts) and separate the catalogue from its previews, which can be huge.
 So for example, you would keep the catalogue itself in a Dropbox folder, but use aliases or symbolic links to store the catalogue’s previews in a folder that is on your computer’s hard drive and doesn’t get synchronised.
 When you move to the other computer, your catalogue will be available as soon as Dropbox’s sync operation has completed, just having to rebuild its previews which are stored locally.
 As always, the originals could be on a network address.

 Your presets and templates

-While I can’t recommend keeping your catalogue on Dropbox, I have been happily using it to store Lightroom’s “application support” folders.
+While I can’t recommend keeping your catalogue on Dropbox, since 2011 I have been happily using it to store Lightroom’s “application support” folders.
 These contain your presets and templates, plug-ins too, and keeping them on Dropbox means they’re always in sync on each computer.

 To get this started, on your main computer move these folders to Dropbox and set up an alias or symbolic link to it.
 Then on your other computer simply set up the aliases or symbolic links.